· SOUTHEAST ASIA · THAILAND ·

 Railay, on the other hand, is stunning.
 In high season, it heaves with day-trippers during the day, but as soon as they leave in late afternoon, it has a beachy, sunset-glow perfection.
 This is why we recommend a night or three here!

-Railay is not technically an island, but a small peninsula that can only be reached by boat.
+Although not technically an island, Railay is a small peninsula that can only be reached by boat.
 Its geography provides an isolated kind of vibe, very reminiscent of a paradise island after the day-trippers leave on the last boat.

 On Railay, there are no motorised vehicles other than porter’s golf buggies, (mostly) low-key nightlife, great viewpoint mini-hikes and perfect bays to swim and kayak in.
 All this, surrounded by the best scenery south Thailand has to offer.